lkalajzic/shodo-course/meta_ads_copy.md

 Why would a 40-year master teach an ancient art to complete beginners online?

-Because he watched a generation drown in screens.
+Because she watched a generation drown in screens.

-"They need this more than anyone," Master Tanaka realized.
+"They need this more than anyone," Master Kaoru realized.

 Shodo (書道) isn't about perfect letters.
 It's about presence.
 Expression.
 Creating something that could only exist because you made it.